Professional Learning Resources

 Reading Rockets’ Meet the Experts podcast series provides an opportunity to learn about educational topics directly from authorities in the field.
 Watch exclusive interviews with prominent professionals, like Drs.
 Maryanne Wolf and Louisa Moats.
 Topics include how to identify reading difficulties, the importance of developing reading skills early, and the role of phonics in reading instruction.

-The Six Shifts, with Jan Burkins and Kari Yates, co-authors of Shifting the Balance.
-In this series, based on their new book, Jan and Kari, with Stenhouse’s Dan Tobin address some of the misconceptions and misunderstandings that have prevented educators from incorporating the science of reading into the balanced literacy classroom.
+The Six Shifts, with Jan Burkins and Kari Yates, co-authors of Shifting the Balance addresses some of the misconceptions that have prevented educators from incorporating the science of reading into the balanced literacy classroom.

 This social media playbook is designed to leverage digital media channels with the focus on providing families with information and resources to extend literacy learning to the home.
 The toolkit includes social media best practices, month by month posts, and graphics to most effectively engage with families in Nebraska.